AnonymerNiklasistanonym/RaspiForBeginners/README.md

 #### `cat`

-enables you to quickly view the content of a text file directly in the editor
+enables you to quickly view the content of a text file directly in the editor.

 For example did I just edit the existing_file in my home directory like in the command before and wrote `Hello world!` .
 When you now input `cat existing_file` you will see the content directly in the console: